clarkmyfancy/Sudoku-Solver/README.md

 This is a demonstration of animating a recursive algorithm called backtracking.
 Running the program will open up a window with a blank sudoku puzzle that will go on to solve itself.

 ## Why does this exist?
 Me personally, I am a big fan of puzzles, sudoku especially.
-I built this app because I wanted a way to see how a computer might solve a sudoku puzzle (And also to watch as a chaotic envrionment slowly sorts itself out).
+I built this app because I wanted a way to see how a computer might solve a sudoku puzzle (and also to watch as a chaotic envrionment slowly sorts itself out).
 For that reason, I created this self-solving sudoku animation!

 If it's not a bad time, go [check it out](#watch-a-puzzle-solve-itself)